genotoul-bioinfo/dgenies/src/dgenies/md/doc_formats.md

 *Optional parameters*:

-- `job_id_prefix`: we can set a name prefix to the job.
+- `id_job`: we can set a name prefix to the job.
 A random part will be added at the end.
 If not set, the batch job name will be used as a prefix
 - `query`: the query file against which we will align the target.
-If not set, target will be aligned against itself
+If not set, target will be aligned against itself if possible.
 - `tool`: the tool use as aligner
 - `options`: some options given to the aligner, see below for details

 For `options` key, `option_id` values must be separated by a coma.
-The values of `option_id` are presented on batch page.
+The possible values of `option_id` are presented on batch page.
 They mirror options in run page.
-They look like `0-0` for 1st choice of 1st option, `0-1` for 2nd choice of 1st option, ..., `1-0` for 1st choice of 2nd option, ...
-If options are not precised, default ones will be use.
-In case of checkbox, the `option_id` can be negate by using this syntax `!option_id`

-The mapping between `option_id` and its meaning is displayed on batch page.

 ### Plot job